 If you’re a fan of our cookbook, you’ll recognize the sauce/dressing here – it’s a light tamari-lime vinaigrette, similar to the one that I poured over the Brussels Sprouts with Coconut Rice on page 63.
-I’m crazy for this dressing because it’s so simple but seriously flavorful.
-It’s also very flexible because it makes any rice bowl so delicious.
+I’m crazy for this dressing because it’s so simple but seriously flavorful – perfect for a bowl with many components.

-I made these bowls with mango, black beans, shredded cabbage, and a few crunchy veggies – blanched snap peas, sliced cucumbers, and carrots.
-The interesting pops of flavor come not only from that dressing, but from pickled ginger, sliced basil, and a combo of toasted peanuts and sesame seeds.
+Along with the sauce, I filled these bowls with mango, black beans, shredded cabbage, and a few crunchy veggies – blanched snap peas, sliced cucumbers, and carrots.
+The interesting pops of flavor come not only from that dressing, but also from pickled ginger, sliced basil, and a combo of toasted peanuts and sesame seeds.
 (If you’re nut-free, skip the peanuts and just go for the sesame seeds).

 This rice bowl is everything I want to eat in the summer: it’s light, crispy, crunchy, and herby with a light sauce and a great pop of sweetness from the mango.